By Jessie Ian Hopkins

 GC: Who are some of your favorite guitar makers?

 CP: Hmmm…there was an Italian guy called Antonio Pioli, Wandre guitars—he was just unbelievable.
-People traced me to his work because they said that our stuff is reminding on his work.
-So I Googled and now I’m a fan of him (laughs)!
-Unfortunately, he died a few years ago—would be fun to get in contact with him.
-Other builders I like are for example are: Fred Carlson—that blew me away when I saw one of his guitars 30 years ago, and a Japanese man called Michihiro Matsuda—he’s like a brother in soul, and also a very nice person, my friends Uli Teuffel, Bob Benedetto, John Monteleone, Richard Hoover, Harry Fleischman, Michael Spalt, Trussard, Nik Huber, and so on.
-In general, the good ones are great people you would love to hang out and have a few beers together!
-I’m sure I have forgotten a few…ah…Paulino Bernabe, Steve Klein, the Steinberg bass in the 80’s was unbelievable, of course, Ken Parker…ah…Michael Dunn, Charles Fox—also a nice guy.
+People traced me to his work because they said that our stuff is reminded them of his work.
+So I Googled, and now I’m a fan of him (laughs)!
+Unfortunately, he died a few years ago—it would have been fun to get in touch with him.
+Other builders I like are, for example, are Fred Carlson—that blew me away when I saw one of his guitars 30 years ago, and a Japanese man called Michihiro Matsuda—he’s like a brother in soul, and also a very nice person, my friends Uli Teuffel, Bob Benedetto, John Monteleone, Richard Hoover, Harry Fleischman, Michael Spalt, Trussart, Nik Huber, and so on.
+In general, the good ones are great people you would love to hang out with and have a few beers together!
+I’m sure I have forgotten a few…ah…Paulino Bernabe, Steve Klein, the Steinberg bass in the ’80s was unbelievable, of course, Ken Parker…ah…Michael Dunn, Charles Fox—also a nice guy.
 You see, I grabbed the “hand-made, hand-played” book (laughs).
-I’m delighted that I had/have the chance to know all those people, but I guess the one that I feel closest connected is Wandre—Antonio Pioli!
+I’m delighted that I had/have the chance to know all those people, but I guess the one I feel closest connected is Wandre—Antonio Pioli!

 CP: That this guy, together with his wife, made great work—in all respects—and that they have a smile on the face when they see my work.

 GC: If you had one piece of advice to give to all the young luthiers out there who want to become successful in this craft, what would it be?